GD Topper Mantra

 Jethwa Satyarajsinh Pradyumansinh

 Satyarajsinh Jethwa has done Electronic Engineering from BVM college, Vallabh Vidyanagar.
-He is a fresher and got admission in IRMA Ahmedabad without any work experience.
+He is a fresher and got admission in IRMA without any work experience.
 Satyarajsinh belongs to Bhuj, Kutch.
-His family consists of Father serves in Gujarat Police, Mother is Homemaker and Brother is pursuing Computer Science Engineering.
+His father serves in Gujarat Police, Mother is Homemaker and Brother is pursuing Computer Science Engineering.

 Determined to crack CAT with high percentile, Satyarajsinh appeared in XAT exam and scored 85 percentile.
 He also scored 28 in IRMASAT.

 The GD topics consisted of case studies, abstract topics and even extempore.
 My GD topic was about how to increase job opportunities for youth.
 We needed to priorities the 8 given points.

 A teenager at the age of 19 years, Jugad Singh Grewal scored 99.99 percentile with a score of 296 out of 400 in his 1st attempt in CMAT.
 Jugad Singh is Son of a farmer father and was studying in his B.Sc.
 Science at Ludhiana when he cracked CMAT.
 Earlier he appeared in CAT but could not score high.
 This led to his determination to crack CMAT with high score.
 Grewal was offered admission by JBIMS and at present he is a student at JBIMS of 2016-18 batch.

 Was placed at Merit 14 in DTE CAP 2016 as Outside Maharashtra Candidate (OMS).
 There was no separate GD round as JBIMS, SIMSREE, K J Somaiya among others participated in the Centralized Admission Process (CAP) 2016 conducted by Directorate of Technical Education, Maharashtra